Donald Trump Snubs Muslims Again By Breaking White House Tradition Of Hosting Ramadan Dinner

 Historians argue whether this was officially an iftar dinner, but as it was a meal that allowed the Honorable Mellimelli to break his Ramadan fast, the answer seems clear that it was.

-For their part, the Trump White House issued an brief statement that read in part the following:
+For their part, the Trump White House issued a brief statement that read in part the following.

 “On behalf of the American people, I would like to wish all Muslims a joyful Ramadan.
 During this month of fasting from dawn to dusk, many Muslims in America and around the world will find meaning and inspiration in acts of charity and meditation that strengthen our communities.
 At its core, the spirit of Ramadan strengthens awareness of our shared obligation to reject violence, to pursue peace, and to give to those in need who are suffering from poverty or conflict…I extend my best wishes to Muslims everywhere for a blessed month as you observe the Ramadan traditions of charity, fasting, and prayer.
 May God bless you and your families.”

-Rex Tillerson also released his own statement on behalf of the State Department, a scant 58-word statement that read:
+Rex Tillerson also released his own statement on behalf of the State Department, a scant 58-word statement that read the following.

 “On behalf of the U.S. Department of State, best wishes to all Muslims celebrating Eid al-Fitr.
 This holiday marks the culmination of Ramadan, a month in which many experience meaning and inspiration in acts of fasting, prayer, and charity.
 This day offers an opportunity to reflect on our shared commitment to building peaceful and prosperous communities.
 Eid Mubarak.”